 Physical Illness or Painful Condition

 When investigating the cause of a dog’s anxiety, it’s crucial to rule out any illnesses or painful physical conditions off the bat.
-It’s vital to know a dog’s normal behavior and patterns because if anxious outbursts are out of the blue and sudden, this could point to a disease or ailment-driven cause.
+It is vital to monitor a dog’s normal behavior and patterns in order to notice irregularities.
+If anxious outbursts are out of the blue and sudden, this could point to a disease- or ailment-related cause.

 Aging & Elderly Frustrations

 As dogs age, their physical vitality lessens, as well as their mental state.
-Just as in humans, an elderly dog may suffer from changes within their nervous system, including cognitive dysfunction, which can mess with their behavior and overall demeanor.
-Having trouble seeing, hearing, or simply moving around with ease are common aging ailments our senior dogs endure, which we all know can be extremely frustrating.
-Our veteran pups could always use some extra TLC!
+Just as in humans, an elderly dog may suffer from changes within their nervous system, including cognitive dysfunction (forgetfulness, confusion, and such), which can mess with their behavior and overall demeanor.
+Having trouble seeing, hearing, or simply moving around with ease are common aging ailments our senior dogs endure, which can be extremely frustrating and cause anxious behavior.

-How to Treat & Ease Anxiety for Your Dog
+How to Treat & Ease Your Dog’s Anxiety

-No need to worry, though, because there are some wonderful remedies and tricks of the trade that can keep anxiety at bay opening up room for more fun and treats!
+No need to worry, though!
+There are many great natural remedies and tricks of the trade that can keep anxiety at bay, making room for more fun and treats.